idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Clarify expectations
   - Provide a short term lowering of expectations
   - Consider LOA or accommodations as appropriate

+### How do handle poor communication, ESL, ineffective communication in some modalities

+Poor communication is often quoted as a performance gap, but requires a deep dive.
+Is the issue frustrating employees/being a jerk, having a thick accent, having good written but poor spoken communication.

+Being a jerk is not a communication gap, it's a toxic behavior that needs to be addressed immediately.

+The other communication issues need to be examined carefully.
+The question is not do they have a clear accent, or do they engage vocally in meetings, the question is can the employee influence to the expectations for their level.
+If they can great!
+If not, there are many alternative communication methods/coaching to improve.

+Some tools I've seen used:

+Examples for employees who don't like being vocal in a meeting can be to provide feedback before/after the meeting.

+For folks who can get flustered representing their work in standups, pre-write their updates and read them during the meeting.

 ## Team Insecurity